metonym/svelte-highlight/README.md

 </Highlight>
 ```

-### Injected JavaScript Styles
+### `svelte:head`

-In case you do not want to use a CSS loader, this component exports highlight.js themes in JavaScript.
+This component exports highlight.js themes in JavaScript.
 Simply import the theme as JavaScript and inject it using the [svelte:head](https://svelte.dev/docs#svelte_head) API.

 ```html
 <script>